OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ListAndLoopsDeepDive.rst

 title.
 However, sometimes you might want to find the last item in a list instead.

-For example, what if a person came to the library asking for "The Godfather" and I remember putting that book on the shelf that just a moment ago.
+For example, what if a person came to the library asking for "The Godfather" and I remember putting that book on the shelf just a moment ago.

-if our shelfContents List contained 50 books, there is no need to search through most of those if I know "The Godfather" is close to the end.
+if the shelf's list of contents contained 50 books, there is no need to search through most of those if I know "The Godfather" is close to the end.
+Instead, we could use a counter-controlled loop to start at the last position of the list, and count *backwards*.

 .. code-block:: java

-    public boolean hasTitle(String t){
+   public boolean hasTitle(String title)
-      for(int i = this.shelfContents.size(); i >= 0; i--)
    {
-        Book b = shelfContents.get(i);
-        String title = b.getTitle();

-        if(title.equals(t))
+       for (int i = this.contents.size(); i >= 0; i--)
        {
+           Book book = shelfContents.get(i);
+           if (title.equals(book.getTitle()))
+           {
                return true;
            }
        }
        return false;
    }

-This loop would start at the Book object at the highest index and work its way down to the Book object at index 0.
+This loop would start with the book at the highest index in the list and work its way down to index 0.
+This loop still uses the *early loop exit* technique to stop the loop as soon as the desired book is found.

 Check Your Understanding: Loop Idioms
 -------------------------------------